 - Financing: States can change how services are paid for and what metrics need to be captured to align incentives and accountability; and support communities’ sustainable infrastructure development.

 - Managed care organization contracting: States can integrate language into managed care organization contracts that encourage collaboration with communities (e.g., social services referrals).

-Sharing data across sectors and building relationships among community and state partners can inform decision making to improve community health and wellbeing, strengthen systems of care, and break down silos that perpetuate disparities and poor health.
-Further, the impact of the events in 2020, including the COVID-19 pandemic, the economic recession, social uprisings and the demand for racial justice, provide critical context for a community collaborative approach to improve their use of data and relationships with state government in efforts to improve health, equity, and well-being.
+Sharing data across sectors and building relationships among community and state partners can inform decision-making to improve community health and wellbeing, strengthen systems of care, and break down silos that perpetuate disparities and poor health.
+The impact of events in 2020, including the COVID-19 pandemic, social uprisings, and the demand for racial justice, provide critical context for a community collaborative approach to improve their use of data and relationships with state government in efforts to improve health, equity, and well-being.